permguard/permguard/site/content/docs/workspace/coding.md

 - `validate`: Validates the configurations in the working directory
 - `pull`: Fetches the remote changes and build a remote state
-- `diff`: Calculate and output the differences between the working directory and the remote server
+- `object`: Managed the object model.

 ## Validate